EpicTask/epictask/README.md

 The Epic Task application follows a microservices architecture to achieve modularity, scalability, and maintainability.
 It consists of the following key components:

 1. Frontend:
-   - The frontend is built using a modern JavaScript framework (e.g., Vue.js, Nuxt) to provide a responsive and interactive user interface.
+   - The frontend is built using Flutter/Dart to provide a responsive and interactive user interface.
    - It communicates with the backend services through well-defined APIs.

 2. Backend Services: